 - You can also select “Reset default apps”

-Method 7: Delete voicemail
+Method 8: Delete voicemail

-After deleting the voicemails, they still left in the voicemail folder, which is not deleted completely.
+After deleting the voicemails, they still left them in the voicemail folder, which was not deleted completely.
+Read how to recover deleted voicemail on Android.
 It means that you have to empty the folder completely.

-- First open Google Voice app
+- First, open the Google Voice app

 - Now select “Voicemail”

-Method 8: Run your device in Safe mode
+Method 9: Run your device in Safe mode

-Running in safe mode simply means to find out the problem whether it is due to third party apps.
+Running in safe mode simply means finding out the problem whether it is due to third-party apps.
 Simply running your device in safe mode also means that all the downloaded apps will be disabled.

-So follow the steps to run your device in safe mode
+So follow the steps to run your device in safe mode:

 - Tap on OK to confirm and your device will restart in “safe mode”

 Now you can see whether the problem is solved or not.
-If not then move to next method.
+If not then move to the next method.

-Method 9: Uninstall the downloaded apps
+Method 10: Uninstall the downloaded apps

 You have to manually find the app that is causing the problem.
-So, you have to search the apps which you have recently installed.
-Start to uninstall them one by one and then also reboot your device in normal mode just to verify the error it shows or not.
-The below steps will help you:
+So, you have to search for the apps that you have recently installed.
+Start to uninstall them one by one and then reboot your device in normal mode just to verify the error it shows or not.

 - Now click on Settings and then on Applications